DIY Pickleball Court

 Playing Region

-This region is divided into six rectangular zones that are evenly distributed on both sides of the net.
+The playing area is split into six rectangular zones, evenly spread on both sides of the net.

 • The right service area